nikaera/flutter_hooks_lint/README.md

 ## Contribution 🎁

 Thanks for your interest!
-PR are welcomed! 🙌
-I would be delighted if you could translate the documentation into natural English or add new lint rules!
+[Issues](https://github.com/nikaera/flutter_hooks_lint/issues/new) and PR are welcomed! 🙌 I would be delighted if you could translate the documentation into natural English or add new lint rules!

 The project setup procedures for development are as follows: